Stroika Library 3.0d18

 57 * special case of Thread::AbortException which is used internally to end the threadpool or

 58 * remove some threads).
-Because of this, your submitted runnables should take care of their own
+Because of this, your submitted runnable should take care of its own

 59 * error handling internally.